Tobin Law Office Keeps Clients Protected and Informed After a DUI Arrest.

 On this page, you’ll find information on each type of DUI charge in Arizona.
 We encourage you to click and learn more on charges that apply to you.
 You can also call us.
 We provide free, friendly, and confidential DUI consultations.
 We can instruct you on the time sensitive steps you must take to minimize the impact of a DUI arrest on your license, insurance, and finances.
 For instance, you may have as little as 15 days to request a hearing to avoid losing your license.
 You also may want to set up an alcohol screening to be eligible for a restricted license.

 We understand that trying to find the right DUI lawyer can be stressful.
 There are concerns of accessibility, experience, and trustworthiness.
 And with budgetary concerns, you’ll like be looking for someone who’s fair and transparent in pricing.
 At Tobin Law Office, we’re dedicated to providing an excellent DUI defense without overcharging.
-We offer simple and affordable flat rates with payment plans.
+We offer simple and affordable flat rates with payment plans to give you cost effective criminal defense in Arizona.
 There’s no hidden fees or surprise costs.

 Common DUI Charges We Defend Against